5 Destinations Where $50/Day Feels Like $200

 - Total: $50/day

-While everyone fights for space in Dubrovnik and Santorini, Plovdiv quietly delivers ancient Roman ruins, a thriving arts scene, and genuinely warm hospitality at a fraction of the cost.
-This is one of the oldest continuously inhabited cities in Europe, and it was a European Capital of Culture -- yet most travelers have never heard of it.
+While everyone fights for space in Dubrovnik, Plovdiv quietly delivers ancient Roman ruins, a thriving arts scene, and hospitality so genuine it's almost suspicious.
+It was a European Capital of Culture.
+It has Roman amphitheaters just casually sitting there.
+And yet most travelers have never heard of it.

 - Accommodation: $25 (central hotel, breakfast included)